 It may also very well be that Bill, the instructor, is White, with limited connections to our diverse student population, and most students who signed up had personal connections to faculty in the education department.
-We began to rectify this situation when we were able to hire our first Flagway Co-Director, Shania, who was a student of color, and her leadership and presence made the program more consistent with the YPP model.
+We began to rectify this situation when we were able to hire our first Flagway Co-Director, Shania, who is a student of color, and her leadership and presence made the program more consistent with the YPP model.
 Our efforts to gain traction in this math literacy leadership program with students of color at the college remains a challenge.

-The YPP Flagway program has been specifically designed based on a near-peer mentoring model that focuses on bringing positive, personal, and engaging math learning opportunities to specific groups of "priority students"; Black students, Latino students, ELL assets that the Flagway model brings to the table are the racial, cultural identities of the near-peer MLW mentors who share racial affinity with the younger students with whom they are working.
+The YPP Flagway program has been specifically designed based on a near-peer mentoring model that focuses on bringing positive, personal, and engaging math learning opportunities to specific groups of "priority students"; Black students, Latino students, ELL students, and students experiencing poverty.
+One of the primary relational and pedagogical assets that the Flagway model brings to the table are the racial, cultural identities of the nearpeer MLW mentors who share racial affinity with the younger students with whom they are working.
 Despite NEC's Flagway program's struggle to attract as many students of color as we will need, in order to provide this relational pedagogical connection for the numerous diverse students with whom we have worked so far, we have seen these relational connections occur in other ways.